APCSLowell/Minesweeper/README.md

 2. On line 2, delete the comment and create two integer constants `NUM_ROWS` and `NUM_COLS` and initialize them each with the value 20
 3. Go to line 16, use the constants to initialize the 2d array `buttons` to have 20 rows and 20 columns
 4. Use nested loops to create a `new MSButton` for each row column pair
-5. Uncomment the first two lines in the MSButton constructor (lines 68 and 69), You should now see a grid of buttons.
+5. Uncomment the first two lines in the MSButton constructor (around lines 68 and 69), You should now see a grid of buttons.
 If you click on the button it should turn white.
 6. Go back to lines 2 and 3 and reduce the number of rows and columns to 5.
 This will make testing the program easier.
 We'll set the rows and columns back to a larger number when we finish the game.
 Make sure the program still runs correctly with the smaller number of rows and columns.
 7. Now, got to line 5, and initialize `mines` to be a `new` empty `ArrayList` of type `MSButton`
 8. Go to line 26 and write the `setMines()` function.
 It should generate a random `row` and `col`umn number.
 Use the `contains()` function to check to see if the button at that random row and col is already in `mines`.
 If it isn't then `add` it
-9. Uncomment lines 98 and 99 so that cells with a mine turn red when clicked.
+9. Uncomment the 3rd and 4th lines of the `MSButton` `draw()` function (around lines 98 and 99) so that cells with a mine turn red when clicked.
 Test out your program to make sure it has the number of mines you expect.
 10. Go to line 59 and finish `public boolean isValid(int row, int col)` which returns `true` if (`row`,`col`) is a valid location on the grid and `false` otherwise.
 Be sure to use your constants for the number of rows and columns
 11. Go to line 67 and finish `public int countMines(int row, int col)` which counts the bombs in the 8 neighbors--(remember to check to see if the neighboring button is valid *first* before checking to see if it's a mine)
 12. Now go to the `MSButton` class and finish `public void mousePressed()` which should: